AnutToc/liff_testing/README.md

-This Project is testing for LIFF
+This Project for LIFF connection testing